 Vegans care more about animals than I do, and that’s clearly to their credit.
 I try to compensate through some high-impact donations, and I think that’s also good (and better than going vegan without the donations).
 I encourage others to do likewise.

-We all have various “rooted” concerns, linked to particular communities, individuals, or causes to which we have a social or emotional connection.
+Most people have various “rooted” concerns, linked to particular communities or causes to which they have a social or emotional connection.
 That’s all good.
 Those motivations are an appropriate response to real goods in the world.
 But we all know there are lots of other goods in the world that we don’t so easily or naturally perceive, and that could plausibly outweigh the goods that are more personally salient to us.
 The really distinctive thing about effective altruism is that it seriously attempts to take all those neglected interests into account.
 As I wrote in level-up impartiality:

 [Imagine] taking all the warmth and wonder and richness that you’re aware of in your personal life, and imaginatively projecting it into the shadows of strangers.